RIR360/development/journal/2025/January.md

 ## 01/02/2025
 - Always start working with a plan.
-It feels like a unnecessary at first but extremely helpful for complex feature.
+It feels like unnecessary at first but extremely helpful for complex feature.
 - We must be patient while teaching others and take break to keep cool.
+- One must understand the details of the system they are working on.
+It makes life easier.